14 Zig interoperability with C

 • link your Zig code with the C library.

-Everytime you use a C library in your Zig code, you introduce a dependency in your build process.
+In other words, everytime you use some C code in your Zig code, you introduce a dependency in your build process.
 This should come as no surprise to anyone that have any experience with C and C++.
 Because this is no different in C. Everytime you use a C library in your C code, you also have to build and link your C code with this C library that you are using.

 When we use a C library in our Zig code, the zig compiler needs to access the definition of the C functions that are being called in your Zig code.
-The C header file that we have imported into our Zig code provides the declarations of these C functions, but not their definitions.
-So, in order to access these definitions, the zig compiler needs to build your Zig code and link it with the C library in the build process.
+The C header file of this library provides the declarations of these C functions, but not their definitions.
+So, in order to access these definitions, the zig compiler needs to build your Zig code and link it with the C library during the build process.

 As we discussed across the Chapter 9, there are different strategies to link something with a library.
 This might involve building the C library first, and then, linking it with the Zig code.
 Or, it could also involve just the linking step, if this C library is already built and installed in your system.
 Anyway, if you have doubts about this, comeback to Chapter 9.